-- 2. Five FDA-approved drugs (astemizole, sotalol, cisapride, terfenadine and sertindole) that were withdrawn from the market due to heart toxicity concerns; - 3.
+- 1. One FDA-approved drug (aspirin) without cardiac liability to serve as a negative control; - 2.
+Five FDA-approved drugs (astemizole, sotalol, cisapride, terfenadine and sertindole) that were withdrawn from the market due to heart toxicity concerns; - 3.
 Five FDA-approved drugs (fexofenadine, nifedipine, verapamil, lidocaine and propranolol) that have certain measurable non-toxic cardiac effects consistent with clinical experience with such compounds.
 Note: fexofenadine is a non-cardiotoxic drug variant of terfenadine; and - 4.
 One research compound (E-4031) failed in Phase I human clinical study before being discontinued due to inducing heart arrhythmias.

-We have validated that $CardioSafe\ 3D$ is capable of assessing important electrophysiological activity of drugs or new drug candidates, including spike amplitude, beat period and field potential duration.
-Our $CardioSafe\ 3D$ MEA assay, which we refer to as ECG in a test $tube^{TM}$, was reproducible and consistent with the known human cardiac effects of all twelve compounds studied, based on the mechanisms of action and dosage of the compounds.
-For instance, by using $CardioSafe\ 3D$, we were able to distinguish between the arrhythmogenic cardiac effects of terfenadine (SeldaneTM), withdrawn by the FDA due to cardiotoxicity, and the cardiac effects of the closely structurally-related compound, fexofenadine (AllegraTM), a safe variant of terfenadine, which remains on the market.
-We believe our correlation data demonstrate that $CardioSafe\ 3D$ provides valuable and more comprehensive bioanalytical tools for $in\ vitro\ cardiac\ safety\ screening than the hERG\ assay.
-We believe <math>CardioSafe\ 3D\ will\ contribute\ to\ our\ efficient\ and\ rapid\ identification\ of\ novel,\ potentially\ safer\ <math>Drug\ Rescue\ Variants\ in\ our\ programs.$
+We have validated that CardioSafe 3D is capable of assessing important electrophysiological activity of drugs or new drug candidates, including spike amplitude, beat period and field potential duration.
+Our CardioSafe 3D MEA assay, which we refer to as ECG in a test tubeTM, was reproducible and consistent with the known human cardiac effects of all twelve compounds studied, based on the mechanisms of action and dosage of the compounds.
+For instance, by using CardioSafe 3D, we were able to distinguish between the arrhythmogenic cardiac effects of terfenadine (SeldaneTM), withdrawn by the FDA due to cardiotoxicity, and the cardiac effects of the closely structurally-related compound, fexofenadine (AllegraTM), a safe variant of terfenadine, which remains on the market.
+We believe our correlation data demonstrate that CardioSafe 3Dprovides valuable and more comprehensive bioanalytical tools for in vitro cardiac safety screening than the hERG assay.
+We believe CardioSafe 3D will contribute to our efficient and rapid identification of novel, potentially safer Drug Rescue Variants in our programs.